JWealthall/iSpindelBlazorWeb/README.md

 It takes input from iSpindel set to use HTTP.

 This was written primarily as an exercise in learning some new languages and frameworks.
-I've always found having a practicle application to write helps with the learning.
+I have always found having a practicle application to write helps with the learning.
 There were certainly some challenges with complex entity framework joins and with adding a chart.
 This is a follow on from basic asp.net MVC, Angular and React front ends to show similarities/differences in the frameworks.